nicksardo/triggers/README.md

 ## Deploying to IronWorker
+The following process describes one way to deploy your code to IronWorker - bundling the executable (and config file) into a docker image.
+Another option is to zip your files and run `iron worker upload -zip myZip.zip -name triggers iron/base`

 If you want to skip compiling the code yourself, you can go to step 3 and use `nicksardo/triggers:0.1`

 ##### 1. Build this executable